keepthrifty/keepthrifty.github.io/_posts/2016-06-05-prepay-vs-invest.md

 If you want to see how the prepay vs invest scenarios play out for you, I'd be happy to run your scenarios through my spreadsheet and e-mail you the results.

-If you're interested, e-mail me at chris (at) keepthrifty (dot) com with the following and I'll get back to you with a summary of the scenarios:
+If you're interested, e-mail me at chris@keepthrifty.com with the following and I'll get back to you with a summary of the scenarios:

 - Outstanding mortgage balance
 - Mortgage interest rate